-The Pilgrim Isaac Allerton Society is the most recent Mayflower Family Society, holding its Inaugural Meeting and Banquet on September 6, 2014.
+The Pilgrim Isaac Allerton Society is a recent addition to the Mayflower family socities, holding its Inaugural Meeting and Banquet on September 6, 2014.
 Yet it has helped members of the Allerton, Brewster, and Cushman families reconnect with ancestors and assemble proof of their eligibility for membership in it and in GSMD.
 Most importantly, it has sponsored and shared literally groundbreaking historical, archaeological, and genealogical research about Isaac Allerton and the Allerton family that sheds new light on this Pilgrim family’s important role in the 17th century birth of America.

 The Pilgrim Isaac Allerton Society meets in Plymouth every three years, during Mayflower Congress, to honor the memory of Mayflower passenger and Mayflower Compact signer, Isaac Allerton, his first wife Mary (Norris) Allerton, second wife Fear (Brewster) Allerton, and widow Joanna Allerton, as well as their children Bartholomew Allerton, Remember Allerton Maverick, Mary Allerton Cushman, Sarah Allerton, and Isaac Allerton, Jr.